Once you’ve created a Measure, you’re ready to start configuring it!

 Incomplete Measure Configurations

 As you begin to configure a Measure, you may notice some blue dots on the tabs in the edit modal.
 We’ve added these to alert you to which configurations still need to be completed.
 We have also included a task list that will inform you of incomplete pieces.
 This can be viewed by clicking the "More info" link located at the bottom of your browser window.
+For example, in this screenshot the calculation has not been fully configured:

 You can save a Measure without completely configuring all components; these tips are simply there to help guide you through all components when you're ready.